evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Long_Range/_index.md

 ## Performance

-The Tesla Model 3 Long Range offers modest performance with a maximum power of 324 kW (441 hp / 435 bhp) and a total torque of 493 Nm (364 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 4.4 seconds and has a top speed of 201 km/h (125 mph), aligning more closely with traditional internal combustion engine vehicles.
+The Tesla Model 3 Long Range delivers a solid performance with a maximum power of 324 kW (441 hp / 435 bhp) and a total torque of 493 Nm (364 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 4.4 seconds and reaches a top speed of 201 km/h (125 mph), making it competitive within its class.

 ## Battery, range, and charging